 However, they do carry distinct and crucial differences.

-In this guide, we’ll walk through the definitions of both internationalization and localization, why they’re important, and how they work together to help your software serve a wide variety of markets, languages, cultures, and target audiences.
+In this guide, we’ll walk through the definitions/meanings of both internationalization (i18n) and localization (l10n), why they’re important, and how they work together to help your software serve a wide variety of markets, languages, cultures, and target audiences.

 Let’s start by defining the two terms.